stolostron/konflux-migration/README.md

-# RHTAP Migration
+# RHTAP Migration for CasC

-Repository to store tools created by the RHTAP Migration team.
+Building out this repository to serve as both an example and information hub on creating new konflux applications using `kustomize`